-York is well-dipped in chocolate history (it’s home to Rowntree’s and Craven’s as well as Terry’s) and this year there’s a chance to delve right into that heritage via a new exhibition opening in March at York’s Chocolate Story: 250 Years of Terry’s.
+York is well-dipped in chocolate history (it’s home to Rowntree’s and Craven’s as well as Terry’s), and there’s a chance to delve right into that heritage with the new exhibition at York’s Chocolate Story: 250 Years of Terry’s.
 Plotting the company’s rise from its small beginnings as a chemist in 1767 to creating one of the UK’s most iconic confections, Terry’s Chocolate Orange, the exhibition will chart the high and lows of the famous chocolatiers and the social impact of their business in the city of York.

 Artisan chocolatier Nigel Rumsey’s inspiration was the film Chocolat.
 Two cafés later he’s also on the itinerary of The Carter Company’s cycling and chocolate-making weekend break in Oxfordshire.
 The first day and a half are spent pedaling through the softly rolling Chilterns, along disused railway tracks and around the historic town of Thame (guests stay overnight here in the Spread Eagle, a Grade I-listed hotel).
 On the final afternoon you don a pinny, watch the master chocolatier at work and then have a go at making chocolate figurines as Rumsey explains the art of chocolate making.